mixxxdj/manual/source/hardware/controllers/tascam_us_428.rst

 Tascam US-428
 =============

+This product has been discontinued.

 -  `Manufacturer’s product page <https://tascam.com/us/product/us-428/top>`__

-This product has been discontinued.
+.. versionadded:: 1.6.2

 .. note::
    Unfortunately a detailed description of this controller mapping is still missing.